FREE service call with any repair over $250 Call (343) 700-1077

 A garage door tune-up is a flat fee on top of our service call of $35 to $85, and the service call is free with any repair over $250.
 We quote the full price before we start, and there are no overtime fees on evenings or weekends.

 If the tune-up turns up a part that needs replacing, we waive the service call once the repair clears $250, so the inspection effectively pays for itself.
-We also have financing from $89 a month for larger jobs.
+We also have garage door financing in Ottawa for larger jobs.
 For a full breakdown of service prices, see what garage door repair costs in Ottawa.

 Why a tune-up is cheaper than an emergency repair